BillZito/lane-detection/README.md

 ---

 ## Overview ##
 Given a video of a car driving in its lane, the program identifies the lane and draws it onto the image.
+Output video is output.mp4

 Steps: